 Interlibrary loan services are available to SAIC students enrolled in degree programs, SAIC faculty, and SAIC staff.

-- Login to I-Share using the barcode number on the BACK of your ID and your last name
+- Login to I-Share using your ARTIC username and password

-- Usually takes 3-5 days; you will receive an email when it arrives
+- Usually takes 3-5 days; you will receive an email once it arrives

-- Usually takes 2-5 days; you will receive an email when it arrives
+- You will receive an email once it arrives

 Suggest New Titles